Nigella is a professional cook who has written extensively about recipes and health benefits associated with food.

 - a bowl to mix

-3. Add flour and work well into mixture.
+3. Add flour and work well into the mixture.

-4. Put your wooden spoon aside, and use to hands (wash first!) to make sure the ingredients are thoroughly mixed.
+4. Put your wooden spoon aside and use your hands (wash first!) to make sure the ingredients are thoroughly mixed.

 5. Lightly grease a baking tray.